※Latecomers may not be admitted until a suitable break in the performance.

 Born in Germany, 1970, Lars Vogt first came to public attention when he won the 2nd prize at the 1990 Leeds International Piano Competition and has enjoyed a professional career for 30 years.
 Vogt has performed with many renowned orchestras including the Royal Concertgebouw Orchestra Amsterdam, Orchestre de Paris, Berliner Philharmoniker, Deutsches Symphonie-Orchester Berlin, Bayerischer Rundfunk Munich, Staatskapelle Dresden, Wiener Philharmoniker, London Philharmonic, London Symphony Orchestra, New York Philharmonic, Philadelphia Orchestra, Boston Symphony and NHK Symphony.
 Vogt is now increasingly performing as a conductor.
 In 2015, he assumed the role of Music Director of Royal Northern Sinfonia at Sage Gateshead.

-Founded in 1888, the Royal Concertgebouworkest Amsterdam has been contributed by 7 Chief Conductors including Willem Kes, Willem Mengelberg, Eduard van Beinum, Bernard Haitink, Riccardo Chailly, Mariss Jansons, and Daniele Gatti.
+Founded in 1888, the Concertgebouworkest has been contributed by 7 Chief Conductors including Willem Kes, Willem Mengelberg, Eduard van Beinum, Bernard Haitink, Riccardo Chailly, Mariss Jansons, and Daniele Gatti.
 Leading composers in the early 20th century such as Gustav Mahler, Richard Strauss, and Igor Strawinsky also conducted the orchestra on more than one occasion.
-While the exceptional acoustics of the Concertgebouw play an important role in this respect, no other orchestra sounds like the Royal Concertgebouworkest Amsterdam in the Main Hall.
+While the exceptional acoustics of the Concertgebouw play an important role in this respect, no other orchestra sounds like the Concertgebouworkest in the Main Hall.
 In 2018, the Orchestra founded its youth orchestra to cultivate outstanding young talent across Europe as well.